Spectrally Corrected Polynomial Approximation for Quantum Singular Value Transformation: Numerical Experiments

 Table~\ref{tab:qsvt_results} reports results for $m=4$ ($N=16$, $\kappa=117.6$) with $K=N=16$ corrected eigenvalues, using the Mang base polynomial.
 Two load cases are shown: a uniform load (smooth, low-frequency dominated) and a point load at the midpoint (broadband, all modes excited).

 The spectral correction achieves unit fidelity for both load cases at $\varepsilon = 0.5$, matching the tight reference ($\varepsilon = 10^{-3}$) at $5.28\times$ lower circuit depth ($d=177$ vs $d=935$).
 The compliance error is an order of magnitude better than the tight reference for the uniform load ($3.73\times10^{-5}$ vs $5.78\times10^{-4}$) and comparable for the point load ($1.04\times10^{-4}$ vs $5.25\times10^{-4}$).
 The success probability of the spectrally corrected methods is comparable to the loose base despite a larger polynomial subnormalization factor $\tau$, because the improved polynomial accuracy increases the numerator $\|p_{SC}(\bA)\bb\|^2$ proportionally.
-Spectral-Remez and spectral-Sund\"{e}rhauf yield qualitatively identical results and are not included here for brevity.
+Spectral-Remez and spectral-S\"{u}nderhauf yield qualitatively identical results and are not included here for brevity.